Since 1997, R. Sikoryak has hosted Carousel, a series of comics readings and visual performances by cartoonists and theater artists.

 Carousel has also joined forces with The Center for Cartoon Studies, Nickelodeon Magazine, and various comics anthologies (including Little Nemo: Dream Another Dream, Hotwire, and Typhon) to produce special theme shows.
 There have been collaborations on music shows with The Walking Hellos and other bands.
-Kids shows, often co-hosted with Neil Numberman, are part of the mix, too.
+Kids shows, co-hosted with Neil Numberman, are part of the mix, too.

 To get on the Carousel email list, please contact “rsikoryak(at)mac(dot)com”.

-(Photo by John Beaman.)
+(Photos by Andrea Tsurumi and John Beaman.)